Department of Religion Summer Opportunities

 In Memory of Emmavail Luce Severinghaus '22

 The Religion Department oversees the Severinghaus Summer Internship Program in Ministry/Human Services.
 This program supports students who engage in research or hands-on work through unpaid positions with humanitarian or social action agencies, charitable or religious organizations, or policy-based institutes.
 Projects may be domestic or international.
-For Summer 2022 the Department will sponsor up to three of these internships, funded at a maximum of $4000.
+For Summer 2024 the Department will sponsor up to three of these internships.
 Students identify and apply to their own internship opportunities; students are encouraged to meet with advisors in the Career Education office for support.

-Please note that for Summer 2022, Severinghaus internships may be remote.
-Hybrid or in-person formats may be possible only for internships in the U.S. (as determined by the employer and the College and taking into account pandemic conditions).
+Please note that for Summer 2024, Severinghaus internships may be remote or in-person (as determined by the employer and the College and taking into account pandemic conditions).

 Recently funded projects include the following:

 - Asian & Pacific Islander Coalition on HIV/AIDS